 Docker overview

-The containerization platform’s popularity has increased among developers and system administrators because it encompasses the application’s complete filesystem with all its dependencies.
-This setup enables immutable infrastructure and guarantees that deployments are idempotent — they will stay exactly the same no matter how many times you repeat the operation.
+Docker’s popularity has increased among developers and system administrators because it encompasses the application’s complete filesystem with all its dependencies.
+This setup enables immutable infrastructure.
+It guarantees that deployments are idempotent — they will stay exactly the same no matter how many times you repeat the operation.

 A Docker daemon runs in the background to manage images, containers, and more.
 A client and the daemon communicate using sockets or through a RESTful API.